 - 12. The petitioner stated that it has developed the project which is in final stages of completion and is expected to achieve commissioning by September, 2018 and is desirous of executing PPAs with the respondents.
-As the Commission has not issued any regulation on tariff determination for wind based generating sources it is unable to execute any PPA. - 13.
+As the Commission has not issued any regulation on tariff determination for wind based generating sources, it is unable to execute any PPAs. - 13.
 The petitioner stated that even though it had commenced execution of the project immediately after the execution of the agreement, it did not approach the Commission for the determination of tariff in anticipation for the generic tariff to be determined and announced by the Commission post formation of the new state of Telangana in 2014.
-However, contrary to the expectation of it the same has not happened even though other SERCs of states such as Karnataka, Maharashtra and residual state of Andhra Pradesh have issued tariff regulations and generic preferential tariff for wind power projects.
+However, contrary to the expectation of the petitioner the same has not happened even though other SERCs of states such as Karnataka, Maharashtra and residual state of Andhra Pradesh have issued tariff regulations and generic preferential tariff for wind power projects.
 It has no other option but to approach the Commission by way of the present petition seeking determination of tariff.
-It is also pertinent to state that due to the above mentioned reason it has approached TNREDCL seeking extension of the time period for completion of the project. - 14.
-The petitioner stated that it is filing the petition before the Commission for determination of project specific tariff for its wind based generating station in the state of Telangana on the cost components mentioned below. - (a) Capital cost: It is stated that the capital cost of the wind power project developed by the petitioner is Rs.
-600 Lakhs / MW including the evacuation cost. - (b) Debt Equity Ratio: It is stated that the debt to equity ratio shall be considered 70:30. - (c) Loan and Finance Charges: Loan tenure: It is stated that the tenure of the loan facility be considered at 10 years and the interest rate on such loan at the rate of 11.5% per annum.
+It is also pertinent to state that due to the above mentioned reason it has approached TNREDCL seeking extension of the time period for completion of the project.

-- (d) Depreciation: The depreciation for the first 10 years be considered at 7% per annum and for the remaining life of the project the depreciation be considered at 1.33% per annum. - (e) Return on equity: The return on equity at the rate of 16% with MAT / income tax as pass through be considered. - (f) Interest on Working Capital: Interest on working capital shall be computedat 12.0% per annum. - (g) Operation and Maintenance Expenses: It is stated that for round the clock maintenance of the project, the cost of maintenance of each plant in the project sums up to Rs.
-9.58 lakhs / MW per annum and an escalation of 5.72% per annum be considered. - (h) Discount Rate: It is stated that this Commission may allow the same at 11.04, worked out notionally with income tax of 25% and a surcharge of 7% and education cess of 3% of the total of income tax and surcharge. - (i) Taxes and Duties: This Commission while determining the tariff for the project is requested to - of and
+- 14. The petitioner stated that it is filing this petition before the Commission for determination of project specific tariff for wind based generating station of it in the state of Telangana on the cost components mentioned below. - (a) Capital cost: It is stated that the capital cost of the wind power project developed by the petitioner is Rs.
+600 Lakhs / MW including the evacuation cost. - (b) Debt Equity Ratio: It is stated that the debt to equity ratio shall be considered 70:30. - (c) Loan and Finance Charges: Loan tenure: It is stated that the tenure of the loan facility be considered at 10 years and the interest rate on such loan at the rate of 11.5% per annum. - (d) Depreciation: The depreciation for the first 10 years be considered at 7% per annum and for the remaining life of the project the depreciation be considered at 1.33% per annum. - (e) Return on equity: The return on equity at the rate of 16% with MAT / income tax as pass through be considered. - (f) Interest on Working Capital: Interest on working capital shall be computedat 12.0% per annum. - (g) Operation and Maintenance Expenses: It is stated that for round the clock maintenance of the project, the cost of maintenance of each plant in the project sums up to Rs.
+9.58 lakhs / MW per annum and an escalation of 5.72% per annum be considered. - (h) Discount Rate: It is stated that this Commission may allow the same at 11.04, worked out notionally with income tax of 25% and a surcharge of 7% and education cess of 3% of the total of income tax and surcharge. - (i) Taxes and Duties: This Commission while determining the tariff for the project is requested to - (i) consider that the tariff determined for the project shall be exclusive taxes and duties as may be levied by the GoTS or the Gol. - (ii) consider income tax / MAT as pass through and be paid by the respondents 2 and 3 herein to the petitioner over and above the tariff determined by the Commission for the project upon receipt of claim from the petitioner.